 Keyword research, on-page SEO, technical SEO, and link building are all essential SEO practices.
 So if you want to know how to learn seo, here is a list of the best resources beginner’s can consult to take their SEO knowledge to the next level.

 To get straight to the resources included in the article, click on the below links:

 SEO is a digital marketing strategy that helps businesses increase their website’s traffic from search engines like Google, Bing, and Yahoo.

-Studying ranking factors and Google crawlers helps SEOs optimize websites and content to meet Google’s technical and quality standards.
+Studying ranking factors, SEO statistics, and algorithm updates helps digital marketers learn the best way to optimize content.
 By doing so, web pages can show up higher and more often for relevant keywords in the SERPs.

 Some of the core competencies of SEO include:

 SEO centers around organic search and is not inclusive of pay-per-click (PPC) optimization.
 Paid results are labeled with an “Ad” tag on Google, for example, and appear at the top of the search results.

 PPC search results are paid for by site owners to gain visibility at the top of the results.
 Although PPC is another alternative for businesses that want to drive clicks to their website, it’s not nearly as cost-effective for reaching their target audience as SEO is.